Bavaria, short breaks

 The “dog shower”.

 We also decided to have lunch at the Dorfstuben, which is a traditional restaurant in the hotel that serves hearty Swabian delights.
 They play accordion music while you sit in a quaint little stube with farmer painted furniture, enjoy local wines and beers, and eat food that will stick to your ribs.
-There was a lady in there– she appeared to be a grand dame– who seemed to know everyone!
+There was a lady in there– she appeared to be holding court– who seemed to know everyone!
 People were stopping at her table, hugging and kissing her.
 We later saw her in the bar, and she was getting the same familiar treatment there.
 I don’t know if she’s a member of the Bareiss family, or just someone who comes to the hotel a lot.
 Maybe she’s a local celebrity!
 She did seem like a very nice lady, though, and obviously has a lot of friends.
 Bill called her the “Grand Dame”.

 Below are some photos from our delightful lunch at the Dorfstuben: